terminaldweller/cgrep/README.md

   -struct                    - match structures only -syshdr                    - match identifiers in system header as well -union                     - match unions only
-  -var                       - map variables only
+  -var                       - match variables only
 ```
 `cgrep` is a clang tool, so it will accecpt all valid clang commandline options.<br/>